Mikegizmo/proverb-every-day/README.md

 10/8/25 - Added popularProverbs.js file to store popular Proverbs and importing into script.js file.
 Next step to add more verses to popularProverbs and create a button to randomly choose from the array.<br>
 10/12/25 - Added button for Random Popular Proverbs.
 The button click pulls from the popularProverbs array and display the proverb to the screen.<br>
 10/13/25 - Added buttons to bottom of the screen after user selection so that the user can choose to start over, another random proverb, or the proverb of the day.
 Next step to add functionality to the buttons.<br>
+10/14/25 - Adjusted css for mobile so buttons look better.
+Stacked them on mobile instead of side-by-side beacuse they looked squashed.<br>